You are here

 - School policy and emergency response

 Participants will also have opportunities for networking and connecting with experienced educators.
-Substitute Boot Camps will be led by experienced educators and will feature guest speakers currently working in Colorado's K-12 classrooms.
+Substitute Boot Camps are led by experienced educators and feature guest speakers currently working in Colorado's K-12 classrooms.

 - March 3, 2022

 - April 7, 2022